whitesmith/rubycritic/docs/formatters.md

 # Concept of formatters

 The formatters goal is to allow to extract the logic around the representation of each rubycritic run from the gathering of results.
-By delegating to a formatter you can write your own *custom* report for rubycritic and being indepedent on the logic.
+By delegating to a formatter you can write your own *custom* report for rubycritic and being independent on the logic.

 ## Formatters interface